-The shift to digital has changed the topic of marketing.
+The shift to digitalisation has changed the marketing approach.
 In addition to advertising in print media, via placards and in classic video media (such as television and cinema), the Internet has become extremely important as an advertising platform in recent years across all sectors of the economy.
 As early as 2018, global investments in online advertising amounted to USD 261 billion with a significant growth trend.

 Internet advertising has benefits particularly in terms of its wide reach and diverse creative possibilities.
-Advertising on the Internet features, on the one hand, traditional advertising in a new guise, such as advertisements, pop-up and banner advertisements on homepages, in apps and advertising emails, and, on the other hand, new advertising formats, such as search engine advertising and, in particular, also personalised advertising, known as “influencer marketing”.
+Advertising on the Internet features, on the one hand, traditional advertising in a new shape, such as commerical spots, pop-up and banner advertisements on homepages, in apps and advertising emails, and, on the other hand, new advertising formats, such as search engine advertising and, in particular, also personalised advertising, known as “influencer marketing”.

 Influencers are popular, well-connected multipliers that use their personal popularity to deliver promotional messages.
 They reach a large group of Internet users through their profiles and channels on social media platforms such as Instagram, Facebook, LinkedIn, YouTube, Twitter, Twitch and TikTok.
 They also often use their popularity to promote events.